Adv3ntur3rz/Silva/README.md

 * __Max__ - The Max/MSP patch that will receive data from the server to change the sound and send light data to QLC+

-* __QLC+__ - The software used to interface with the lights and recieve lighting information from Max
+* __QLC__ - The QLC+ workspace used to interface with the lights and recieve lighting information from Max

-## Version 0.1.2
+## Version 0.1.3

-Got basic websocket functionality working
+tested basic ui Elements in the client and restructured the repository